 Fremantle Ports employees supporting COVID-19 relief and native animals

-Fremantle Ports employees volunteering at Native ARC in 2018
+Fremantle Ports employees volunteering at Native ARC

 Fremantle Ports employees will be supporting two charities through payroll donations in the 2020-21 financial year: the Fremantle Foundation’s new WA COVID-19 Relief and Recovery Fund, and Native ARC (Animal Rehabilitation Centre).